Tunisia airs first 'great debate' ahead of presidential poll

 "Often in the Arab world, when we speak of competition we know who wins at the end, with 99.99 percent.
 Today, we don't know who is going to win", Khedder said.

-Indeed, the plethora of candidates, political programmes and issues, has led to an uniquely unpredictable election.
+Thousands of votes one way or the other "could radically change" the country, he added.

-Presidential candidate Nabil Karoui, a media mogul currently in prison on money laundering charges has garnered significant support so far in the presidential race
+Indeed, the plethora of candidates, political programmes and issues, has led to a uniquely unpredictable election.

-Many Tunisians say they are counting on the debate to help them make their decision.
+Many Tunisians say they are counting on the debates to help them make their decision.

 "It's unprecedented!
 As a Tunisian journalist, I am proud and impatient to see this," said Monia Dhouib, a member of the organising committee.